0marg/Learning-Automate-Borring-Stuff-w-Python/Chapter1-python_basics.md

 >>> 'hello'
 'hello'
 ```
-Can't mix the data types!
+Cannot mix the data types!

 #### Math operators
  (from highest to lowest precedence):